section-engineering-education/engineering-education/content/articles/c#-or-c++-for-game-development/index.md

 The ability to distribute across various platforms play an enormous role when choosing between C++ or C# for game development.

-C++ is less complicated to distribute, but beginners mustn't choose this language for the primary game development attempt.
+C++ is less complicated to distribute, but beginners must not choose this language for the primary game development attempt.

-Programmers with better skills **often choose ## Unreal engine** to develop their games, which is a group of tools with improved capabilities and features.
+Programmers with better skills **often choose Unreal engine** to develop their games, which is a group of tools with improved capabilities and features.

 These tools tend to produce better gaming applications compared to unity and C#.
 By using **C++ within the Unreal Engine**, developers add the most structure of the gameplay system, and designers enhance it.

 #### Performance
 We have previously discussed the differences between the two languages and have basically seen that C++ is better in speed and overall performance.

-There is no specific reason that explain in words why C++ is better in terms of optimized performance than C# though it is practicall/functionally proven.
+There is no specific reason that explain in words why C++ is better in terms of optimized performance than C# though it is practically/functionally proven.

 We will compare C# and C++ in terms of performance to work out why one language is slower than the other, and why the slower speed must not discourage you from using the other.